Every defense has tendencies, whether the coach knows it or not. The question is whether you're tracking them.

 Against Blitz-Heavy Defenses

 Start small.
 You don't need to chart everything in week one.
-Start by tracking safety count and rusher count on every play.
-Over time, you'll build a database of opponent tendencies that turns every game into a chess match where you already know their moves.
+Begin with safety count and rusher count on every play.
+Over a season, you'll build a database of opponent tendencies that lets you call plays into known weaknesses instead of guessing.

 Real-World Example

-Let's say you're prepping for a team that shows these tendencies:
+Suppose you're prepping for a team that shows:

 Bottom Line

 Every defense has patterns.
-Your job as a coach is to find them, track them, and exploit them.
-The teams that win championships aren't just the most talented - they're the best prepared.
+The job is to find them, track them, and call into the gaps.
+The teams that win in flag aren't always the most athletic; they're often just the best prepared.

 2